wcushen/blog/content/post/2022-04-20-service-mesh-reverse-proxy-mtls.md

 ```

 {{% notice tip %}}
-We can head over to the Kiali dashboard to vlaidate that the sidecar is present in our httpbin deplyoment.
+We can head over to the Kiali Dashboard to validate that the sidecar is present in our `httpbin` deployment.
 {{% /notice %}}

 Grab the Kiali route: